 One or more "batch sender" logic apps, which send the messages to the previously created batch receiver.

 You can also specify a unique key, such as a customer number, that partitions or divides the target batch into logical subsets based on that key.
 That way, the receiver app can collect all items with the same key and process them together.

-Make sure your batch receiver and batch sender share the same Azure subscription and Azure region.
+Your batch receiver and batch sender needs to share the same Azure subscription and Azure region.
 If they don't, you can't select the batch receiver when you create the batch sender because they're not visible to each other.

 An email account with any email provider supported by Azure Logic Apps

 If you want to use the Gmail connector, only G-Suite business accounts can use this connector without restriction in logic apps.
 If you have a Gmail consumer account, you can use this connector with only specific Google-approved services, or you can create a Google client app to use for authentication with your Gmail connector.
 For more information, see Data security and privacy policies for Google connectors in Azure Logic Apps.

 Basic knowledge about how to create logic apps

 To use Visual Studio rather than the Azure portal, make sure that you set up Visual Studio for working with Logic Apps.

 Before you can send messages to a batch, that batch must first exist as the destination where you send those messages.
 So first, you must create the "batch receiver" logic app, which starts with the Batch trigger.
 That way, when you create the "batch sender" logic app, you can select the batch receiver logic app.
 The batch receiver continues collecting messages until your specified criteria is met for releasing and processing those messages.
 While batch receivers don't need to know anything about batch senders, batch senders must know the destination where they send the messages.

 In the Azure portal or Visual Studio, create a logic app with this name: